mensbeam/Arsse/README.md

 ## License

 The Arsse is made available under the permissive MIT license.
-See the `LICENSE` file included with the distribution or source code for exact legal text.
+See the `LICENSE` and `AUTHORS` files included with the distribution or source code for exact legal text and copyright holders.
 Dependencies included in the distribution may be governed by other licenses.

 ## Contributing